 Tracking Your Meat Yield Percentages

 If you break-down beef, lamb, pork, and other primal cuts or sub-primals into steaks and other products for your restaurant then knowing your actual yields, and the accuracy of your meat cutters, is essential to managing your yields and your costs.
-If your crew simply takes a whole tenderloin, or any other cut, and goes at it without any type of record keeping, then there’s a good chance that you are loosing money, especially if you have multiple butchers.
+If your crew simply takes a whole tenderloin, or any other cut, and goes at it without any type of record keeping, then there’s a good chance that you are losing money, especially if you have multiple butchers.

 Industry standard yields for primal and sub-primal cuts are hard to find, and of course vary based upon animal and size range.
 But if you purchase the same size (say a beef tenderloin 189 6-7 lb avg) then using the Butchering Yield Form below can help set standards in your establishment based upon the exact cuts you expect and the skill of your best butcher.
 Once you have standardized yields you can then compare everyone’s work against that standard and help train your staff on how to increase their skill so as to meet the standard.